Fundamentals of Lighting

 Students must attend a minimum of 80% of classes to pass and receive CEU’s.

-Contact us at educationmke38@gmail.com or call Teresa Jackson at 262-665-8980.
+Questions: Call Teresa Jackson at 262-665-8980.

-2023 FOL Course Syllabus:
+2027 FOL Course Syllabus:

-ย Introduction to Light and Lighting
+Introduction to Light and Lighting

 Teresa Jackson, MIES (Spectrum Lighting & Controls)